 Muskingum University offers a degree program leading to a BA in Athletic Training.
-The Athletic Training Program (ATP)is accepting students who wish to sit for the National Athletic Trainers' Association Board of Certification exam.
+The Athletic Training Program (ATP)is accepting students who wish to sit for the Board of Certification exam for Athletic Trainers.
 The ATP is pursuing accreditation through the Commission on Accreditation of Athletic Training Education (CAATE).

 The Mission of the Athletic Training Program is to provide a quality classroom and clinical experience that prepares students to successfully sit for their Board of Certification exam and take their place as a medical professional all done in the context of a liberal arts education.
 In line with the mission of Muskingum University we will help develop whole persons who can think critically, behave ethically, and engage socially so that they may lead vocationally productive, personally satisfying, and socially responsible lives.

 Upon completion of the ATP our students will:

 - be prepared to pass the Board of Certification examination

 - to prepare students for graduate studies and entry into the Athletic Training workforce in any chosen clinical setting

 - be prepared to be a lifelong learner in both the professional and personal realm

 Students who wish to apply for admission to the Athletic Training Program (ATP) enter Muskingum University identified as Pre-Athletic Training students.
 Pre-AT students spend their first year at Muskingum fulfilling requirements that allow the student to apply for formal admission.
 Applications for admission to the ATP are due by April 1 of each year.